UniversityofWarwick/spring-scala-glue/README.md

 This project is for Spring projects written in Scala.
 It hopes to define some useful tools to help with doing things in a way that takes advantage of Scala, or wraps things that only really work well in Java projects.
 It also replaces some AOP-dependant functionality such as @Configurable autowiring.

+There's already a more official-looking Spring Scala project and we won't try to duplicate anything they've already done there: https://github.com/SpringSource/spring-scala

 `SpringConfigurer`
 -----